 If the domain is allowed for that proxy link, the client will be able to access it else, the client would be shown a ‘CORS’ error.

 Follow the Step-by-Step Guide given below to Enable CORS (cross origin resource sharing) with Reverse Proxy

 Click here and log in with your miniOrange account.
 Click here to register, if you don't have an account.

-If the user wants to edit the CORS settings, he’ll just have to visit the CORS Settings on the sidebar.
-The user has to click on Edit button corresponding to the proxy URL for which he needs to edit the load balancing settings.
+If the user wants to edit the CORS Settings, he’ll just have to visit the CORS Settings on the sidebar.
+The user has to click on the Edit button corresponding to the proxy URL for which he needs to edit the CORS settings.
 After clicking, the user is directed to a page where he enters as many domains as he wants.
 The user then saves the configuration.
 These configurations are saved in the configuration file of the reverse proxy server.